bacontime/blog-mirror/nature/astrosymbols.md

 <span class="moonsym">T</span>
 <small><br>(♄-VI)</small></td>
 <td>2nd biggest moon.
 Thicker atmosphere than Earth's.
 Very hazy.
 Only place besides Earth with surface liquid (it's methane though), and thus the only place besides Earth to have whirlpools.
 Also might have an ammonia-water ocean underground, which erupts from cryovolcanoes.
 Soft crunchy surface.
 Permanent polar hurricances.<!--Victor of a clash between moons.--></td>
 <td>Precursors to the Olympian gods.
-Not any specific titan, though.</td>
+Not any specific titan, though.
+The other moons of Saturn are named after specific titans.</td>
 </tr>
 <tr>
 <td class="catsym">Triton<br>